 His anti-vax bullshit doesn't stand up to the scrutiny of actual science and the standards of mainstream reporting, so he's metaphorically put himself in homeschool.

-Thanks to millions of dollars from anti-vax donors like Bernard Sells, Dell has created an insulated bubble where his ideas and narratives don't have to compete with the information.
+Thanks to millions of dollars from anti-vax donors like Bernard Sells, Del has created an insulated bubble where his ideas and narratives don't have to compete with the influence of his peers, who might tell him that his metaphorical shirt sucks.

 Yeah.

-Granted, I have no idea what his life is like, but I didn't hear in that story him expressing that he was distraught about his friend not liking his shirt.
+Like, granted, I have no idea what his life is like, but like, I didn't hear in that story him expressing that he was distraught about his friend not liking his shirt.

 Austin police warn Antifa BLM planning terror attacks and mass shootings downtown.

-This is the Guadalupe Neighborhood Development Corporation, and Infowars has just posted a screenshot of what appears to be a letter from the GNDC to tenants asking them to report any suspicious activity because police had warned them that some, quote, people coming to Austin tomorrow may be armed and have plans to get on top of buildings along the I-35 frontage road.
+And Infowars has just posted a screenshot of what appears to be a letter from the GNDC to tenants asking them to report any suspicious activity because police had warned them that some, quote, people coming to Austin tomorrow may be armed and have plans to get on top of buildings along the I-35 Frontage Road.

 This letter, if it's even real, says nothing about who these people are.